tig/Premise/Premise Protocol Docs.md

 ## Premise Specific Responses

-Premise will send a response out of band of a specific POST or GET to indicate to the client status of the connection.
+For subscription requests Premise will send a response indicate to the client status of the connection.
 The following responses may be sent.

 ### pauseConnection
+Premise supports 32 connections.
+It uses pause/resumeConnection to enforce this limit.

-If the client gets this response it should assume all subscriptions have been cancelled and should stop stop sending new requests.
+If the client gets this response it should assume all subscriptions have been canceled and should stop stop sending new requests.

 ### resumeConnection